KaeruCT/GLXY/README.md

 # Controls

 ## Touch gestures supported:

+- Single tap:

+  If panning is enabled, follow the tapped particle.

-- Single tap: Create a new particle.
+  Otherwise, create a new particle.
-- Double tap: Put camera focus on a particle.

 - Pinch: Zoom the view.

+- Panning / Dragging:
-- Pan: If panning is enabled, it will pan the view.
+  If panning is enabled, it will pan the view.

   Otherwise, it will create a particle with momentum.

 ## Option bar:

 - Small, Medium, Large buttons: Choose a particle size.
-- Pan button: Toggle pan/slingshotting particles.
+- Pan / Follow button: Toggle between panning/following or sling-shotting particles.

 ## Settings menu (cog icon):

 - Pause: Toggle pause.
 - Particle trails: Show / don't show.
 - Collision mode: Bounce / merge particles.